LispCookbook/cl-cookbook/emacs-ide.md

 ### All other Slime shortcuts

-Here are all the default shortcuts that work in a .lisp file with Slime mode.
+Here are all the default keybindings defined by Slime mode.

-To see them, go in a REPL, type `C-h m` and go to the Slime section.
+To see them, go in a .lisp file, type `C-h m` and go to the Slime section.

 ```
 Commands to compile the current buffer’s source file and visually